Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Making these overnight oats with cookie dough flavors couldn’t be easier.
 It’s so hands off, which I love as a busy mom of three.

-I love doing them in mason jars since they stand upright and take up a little less room in the fridge and you can shake them.
+I love doing them in mason jars or overnight oat jars since they stand upright and take up a little less room in the fridge and you can shake them.
+But, you can just mix everything in a tupperware or regular glass too!

 two mason jars with cookie dough overnight oats and graham crackers and bowl of chocolate chips on side